-An institution shall submit to the Central Bank a compliance statement specifying, in accordance with any relevant guideline issued by the Bank, whether the institution has complied with this Code during the period to which the statement relates.
+26.1 An institution shall submit to the Central Bank a compliance statement specifying, in accordance with any relevant guideline issued by the Bank, whether the institution has complied with this Code during the period to which the statement relates.
 This compliance statement shall be submitted to the Central Bank on an annual basis or with such other frequency as the Central Bank may notify to the institution from time to time.
-The report shall be submitted with the institution's annual report.
+The first report will be for the year end 2011 and shall be submitted, with the institution's annual report.
 Where an institution does not have a financial reporting period coinciding with the calendar year it may submit a compliance statement for the period of its financial year.
 In the event of the institution deviating materially from the Code, the compliance report shall include a report on any material deviations, advising of the background to the breach and the actual or proposed remedial action.

-Appendix 1 to the Corporate Governance Code for Credit Institutions and Insurance Undertakings 2013 ("The Code")
+APPENDIX 1 to the Corporate Governance Code for Credit Institutions and Insurance Undertakings ("The Code")